Judge Who Donald Trump Called 'Highly Respected... Good Person' Issues Ruling Putting Trump In Serious Trouble

 “Although this case will continue, those involved should be sensitive to the danger unleashed when political disagreements are transformed into partisan prosecutions,” he wrote in the ruling.

-As The Inquisitr has reported earlier this year, associates in Trump’s inner circle believe that Trump is especially worried that Manafort could “flip” and become a “dangerous witness” who could offer Mueller incriminating information about Trump.
+As the Inquisitr has reported earlier this year, associates in Trump’s inner circle believe that Trump is especially worried that Manafort could “flip” and become a “dangerous witness” who could offer Mueller incriminating information about Trump.